flaviovs/sitar/README.md

         ./sys

 * _.sitarskip_ - `.sitarskip` files make tar(1) completely skip all
-  files and directory at or below directory containing them.
+  files and directory at or below directories containing them.
 For example, to avoid backups of `/var/tmp`, you can do:

 	 ```console